2022-2023 Remotely Piloted Aircraft System (RPAS) Recency Requirements Self-Paced Study Program

 RPAS-Specific Questions

-1. The Drone Safety Web site names four main areas that limit the use of your drone and prohibits a pilot from flying a drone there.
+1. The Drone Safety Web site names three main operation types that require a Special Flight Operations Certificate (SFOC).
 What are they?

 • a)